cbracco/html5-test-page/README.md

 ## Versioning

-Cardinal will be maintained using the [Semantic Versioning](http://semver.org/) guidelines.
+HTML5 Test Page will be maintained using the [Semantic Versioning](http://semver.org/) guidelines.
 From here on out, releases will be numbered using the following format:

 `major.minor.patch`